 Par Jason DeCuir

-The Governor’s call can be viewed in its entirety on the state’s website.
+The Louisiana Supreme Court opinion can be viewed in its entirety on the Court’s website.

 TECHNICAL INFORMATION CONTACTS: